roryp/stranglerfig/README.md

 With this example, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

-## Call to action

-Next, explore our end-to-end (with great focus on Strangler Fig) MWA reference example.
+Next, explore our end-to-end (with great focus on Strangler Fig and Azure App Config) MWA reference example.
 Steps:
 1) Clone the [MWA respository](https://github.com/azure/modern-web-app-pattern-java)
 2) Deploy the App using `azd up`